blade-ui-kit/blade-icons/README.md

 <x-icon-camera class="icon-lg" id="settings-icon" style="color: #555" data-baz/>
 ```

+> **Note**
-> ⚠️ Note that with Blade components, using a prefix is always required, even when referencing icons from the default set.
+> With Blade components, using a prefix is always required, even when referencing icons from the default set.

 #### Deferring icons